Sustainable Development Goals

 Data for is partly available at the global and regional level for indicator 16.7.1, covering female and youth representation in national parliaments.
 The indicator is measured on a ratio for 0 to 1, where 1 indicates that the share of women/youth in parliament is equal to the share of women/youth in the national population as a whole.

-Data for 2022 shows that women and youth are underepsesented in both upper and lower/single chambers worldwide.
+Data for 2023 shows that women and youth are underepsesented in both upper and lower/single chambers worldwide.
 There are significant regional variations.
-Australia and New Zealand have achieved full female representation in upper chambers.
+Australia and New Zealand have achieved close to full female representation in lower/single chambers, and above full in upper chambers.
 Europe and Northern America have achieved full youth representation in lower/single chambers.
-Analysis of trends over time is limited as data is only available for 2021 and 2022.

 Target 16.8